kristinadubei/group-project-3/README.md

 This chart illustrates how number of disasters goes up over time.
 It significantly goes up from 1996.
 ​
 + ![Chart 2](<bar_chart_of_most_occuring_disasters.png>)
 In this chart, we see the number of each disaster type.
-We notice that the most occurring disaster is a flood followed by a storm, while we notice that animal accidents, fog, impact, and glacial lake outbursts are the least occurring diasters.
+We notice that the most occurring disaster is a flood followed by a storm, while we notice that animal accidents, fog, impact, and glacial lake outbursts are the least occurring disasters.
 ​
 + ![Chart 3](<bar_chart_of_death_per_disaster.png>)
 This chart illustrates the death toll per disaster and which disaster is the most fatal than others.
 We notice that droughts followed by epidemics are the most fatal ones.